mjolnirapp/mjolnir/README.md

 4. **Hammerspoon**

    [Hammerspoon](https://github.com/hammerspoon) is a fork of Mjolnir (get it? a "fork and/or spoon" of Mjolnir aka.
 Thor's "hammer"? :) ).
 It was created to turn Mjolnir back into an all-in-one application, for those who prefer that over a completely decentralized module system with a bare-bones core (kind of like the debate of monolithic kernel vs microkernel).
-It's actively maintained, like literally there's commit activit every week.
+It's actively maintained, like literally there's commit activity every week.

 ## Community